githuseyingur/time_scheduler_table/README.md

 A time table for Android & IOS where you can create events by clicking on cells, edit (update) and delete the events you have created.
-You can assign colours to events and if the name of the event is too long, you can see the full name and description by long pressing on the event.
+You can assign colors to events and if the name of the event is too long, you can see the full name and description by long pressing on the event.

 ## Features

-#### GIFS
+#### GIF
 <img src="https://github.com/user-attachments/assets/5b185280-1cd8-4cf2-af45-fdaa0b8d8e0b"  width="280" height ="580">

 #### SCREENSHOTS